Don Valley CCS Project,

 World-class knowledge & expertise

 The 2Co project team has unparalleled commercial and technical experience in carbon capture, utilisation and storage technologies needed across the full project chain.
 Shell, BOC/Linde and GE are key technology suppliers to the Don Valley CCS Project.
 The technologies they will use have been tested and proven at scale around the world.
-Samsung C&T and BOC have both recently agreed to take significant equity stakes in 2Co’s onshore plant.
+In 2012 Samsung C&T and BOC both agreed to take significant equity stakes in 2Co’s onshore plant.

 Reliable low carbon power generation at the lowest cost